ory/sdk/clients/client/python/docs/FrontendApi.md

 In the case of an error, the `error.id` of the JSON response body can be one of:

-`session_already_available`: The user is already signed in.
+- `session_already_available`: The user is already signed in.
-`session_aal1_required`: Multi-factor auth (e.g. 2fa) was requested but the user has no session yet.
+- `session_aal1_required`: Multi-factor auth (e.g. 2fa) was requested but the user has no session yet.
+- `session_aal2_enrollment_required`: Second-factor auth is required but the identity has no second factor enrolled.
+Follow `redirect_browser_to` to the settings flow to enroll one.
-`security_csrf_violation`: Unable to fetch the flow because a CSRF violation occurred.
+- `security_csrf_violation`: Unable to fetch the flow because a CSRF violation occurred.

 This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).